Warning: Disconnect power before servicing.

 Frequently Asked Questions

-What is the difference between F7 E1 and F7 E4?
+What's the difference between F7 E1 and F7 E4?

-Is tub bearing replacement worth the cost?
+Is tub bearing replacement worth the cost on an older Maytag?

-Can I keep using the washer with F7 E4 by using smaller loads?
+Can I keep using the washer with F7 E4 by washing smaller loads?

 Related Maytag Washer Error Codes